 - How do TC40 reports affect a Merchant's chargebacks?

 - How do you know if TC40 reports are impacting your business?

 - Is a TC40 report the same as a chargeback?

-- How to use TC40 data reports to prevent chargebacks
+- Can you use TC40 reports to prevent chargebacks?

 Let’s dig in!

 TC40 reports are documents financial institutions such as issuing banks and payment processors send to card networks (like Visa and Mastercard) when cardholders complain of fraudulent transactions on their accounts.
 The report also includes internal correspondence among banks and credit card networks.

 Card networks require banks to file TC40 reports as part of their fraud detection fiduciary responsibilities.
 The documentation aims to connect every instance of fraud to a specific merchant's account.
 Hence, TC40 data are the vital pieces of information that make up a TC40 report.

 Previously, Mastercard used the System to Avoid Fraud Effectively (SAFE) facility for fraud reporting.
 They eventually superseded SAFE with Fraud and Loss Database (FLD) in October 2020, while Visa uses the Risk Identification Service (RIS).